 1. Intermittent explosive disorder

 Treatments for IED include psychotherapy and medications, such as antidepressants and mood stabilizers/antiepileptics.
-Fluoxetine, an antidepressant, and oxcarbazepine, an antiepileptic medication, have potential benefits for treating intermittent explosive disorder, as per a 2022 report by Tahir et al., titled “Pharmacotherapy of impulse control disorders: A systematic review.”
+Fluoxetine, an antidepressant, and oxcarbazepine, an antiepileptic medication, have potential benefits for treating intermittent explosive disorder, as noted in a 2022 report by Tahir et al., titled “Pharmacotherapy of impulse control disorders: A systematic review.”

 2. Kleptomania